 It might sound utopian, but we’re already taking big baby steps in the general direction.
 The power of the #metoo and #soistayed movements is a testament to how much power can be martialed at the grassroots to quickly changes things for the better.
 In an instant, the collective becomes aware of one aspect of the toxic socialization process.
 In an instant, the collective issues a challenge.
 In an instant, powerful forces make an unstoppable demand for change.
 And the change seems to be happening.
 If we don’t stop, if we keep pushing, if you don’t let it get shut down again, there is hope for changing the world.

 Of course, you should not have to wait for revelatory forces to expose the toxicity in your own life, or revolutionary forces to transform this world.
 You can change things right now, at least in your home.
 It is not the hard, at least in theory.
 In our view, the foundation of toxic socialization is violence in all its forms.
 So, to end toxic socialization in your home, end all forms of violence, like we did.
 In our home, violence of any form is disallowed.
 This means no physical violence, no emotional violence, no psychological violence, and no spiritual violence.
 Nobody is allowed to hit, hurt, talk down to, use a “tone,” or otherwise engage in an aggressive act.
 We’re not perfect of course and we all express frustration and anger sometimes, but even minor acts of verbal aggression are not tolerated.
-Transgressions are instantly identified by someone one, and the transgressor is instantly accountable.
+Transgressions are instantly identified by someone, and the transgressor is instantly accountable.
 And note, no one is punished for breaking the rules.
 Punishment is just a euphemism for violence, and “justice” is just its excuse.
 Adults and children who break the rule are simply reminded and gently discouraged.
 Remember, no violence means no violence.
 Just because you are a parent, just because you are in a position of authority, doesn’t give you the right assault others.
-Violence is violence no what word you use to describe it.

 And what about all the people out there damaged and diminished by this planet’s toxic socialization process?
-We have some ideas about how to go about healing in our PSST HEALING framework, which we’ll get to soon enough.
-For now, if you want to work against the development of fascist psychological architecture, if you want to let the natural good inside come shining through, institute a no violence rule, at the very least in your home space.
-If you want to step off the “roller coaster to hell” we all seem to be riding, this is the very first step.
+We have some ideas about how to go about healing in our LP HEALING Framework and LP Connection Framework, which you can read about in LP Workbook Two: Healing, and LP Workbook Three: Connection.
+For now, if you want to work against the development of fascist psychological architecture, if you want to let the natural good inside come shining through, institute a No Violence Rule, at the very least in your home space.
+If you want to step off the “roller coaster to hell” we all seem to be riding, ending the violence around you, whether that is directed to your children, your spouse, your employees, or the total stranger, is the very first step.

 - Rocket Scientists’ Guide to Money and the Economy